sbouii/prometheus-ansible/README.md

     - sbouii.prometheus
 ```
 ## Troubleshooting
-you need to upgrade those libraries in order to make the module unarchive work with 2.2** or higher
+you need to upgrade those libraries in order to make the module unarchive work with ansible 2.2** or higher

 ```yaml
 ansible localhost -m pip -a "name=requests>=2.12"